6 Ways Stay-at-Home Moms Can Manage Burnout, Depression, and Anxiety

 In addition to typically bearing the responsibility for many of the daily tasks for the family: laundry, meal prep, clean up, you name it – stay-at-home moms also often play the central role in managing the family schedule, organizing family activities, taking charge of each person’s to-dos, and holding space for the emotional needs of the household.

-For the more than 25% of US mothers who are stay-at-home moms, sometimes there is no respite from these duties.
+For more than 25% of US mothers who are stay-at-home moms, sometimes there is no respite from these duties.
 The stress of managing everyone else’s needs continues to build on itself until burnout inevitably arises.

 Burnout arises from chronic and unremitting stress.
-The vast majority of research is centered around professional burnout, but it can be translated to parenting too.
-How many people would apply for a job that has no sick leave, no overtime protection, and no pay?
-Parenting is not easy.
+The vast majority of research is centered around professional burnout, but it can be translated to being a stay-at-home mom too.

 Parental burnout is defined as a combination of three distinct experiences:

-- feeling emotionally and physically exhausted
+- Feeling physically and emotionally exhausted

-- feeling emotionally distant from your children
+- Feeling emotionally distant from your children

-- feeling incompetent as a parent
+- Feeling incompetent as a parent

-At this point the question may not even be how to avoid mom burnout but rather what to do with mom burnout.
-There are broad, systemic things that would help like affordable childcare, parental leave, and undoing many of the “isms” that impact moms.
-That stuff is not going to change overnight though and in the meantime, you still need tools to cope.
+At this point, the question may not even be how to avoid stay-at-home mom burnout but rather what to do about stay-at-home mom burnout.
+There are broad, systemic things that would help, like affordable childcare, parental leave, and undoing many of the “isms” that impact stay-at-home moms.

-As you are probably already aware, managing burnout is not simple.
-It requires more than an occasional act of self-care like a lavender-infused bath or your favorite takeout.
+As you probably know, managing stay-at-home mom burnout is not simple.
+It requires more than an occasional act of self-care, like a lavender-infused bath or your favorite takeout.
 Those sound lovely, and by all means, partake.